Enquiries and Requests

 Note that prices are subject to change throughout the school year.

 The Credit Allocation System

 Learning resources are provided to schools through a credit allocation system.
-Credit allocation refers to the financial system for the purchase of learning resources by the Department of Education and Early Childhood Development and/or school boards for use by students and teachers in the public schools of Nova Scotia.
+Credit allocation refers to the financial system for the purchase of learning resources by the Department of Education and Early Childhood Development and/or Regional Centre for Education for use by students and teachers in the public schools of Nova Scotia.
 Learning resources include such items as textbooks, software, and manipulatives.
 A credit allocation is established yearly upon approval of Cabinet for each school board.
 It represents a dollar commitment for learning resources to support the curriculum, and the calculation is based on a per student amount and actual school board enrolments.
 There is no provision for the carry-over of credit allocation from one fiscal year to the next.
 The credit allocation is administered by the NSSBB.

 Online Order Dates